Spurs vs. Clippers Player Props Betting Odds

-Player props can be found for Paul George and Victor Wembanyama, among others, when the Los Angeles Clippers visit the San Antonio Spurs at Frost Bank Center on Monday at 8:00 PM ET.
+Player prop bet options for Paul George, Victor Wembanyama and others are available when the Los Angeles Clippers visit the San Antonio Spurs at Frost Bank Center on Wednesday at 8:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!